-The CAP has six strategies:
+The CAP has six strategies that support the city in achieving carbon neutrality by 2030:

 - 1. Explore policy/program options to electrify 95% of existing buildings by 2030. - 2.
 Set citywide goal for increasing EVs and decreasing gasoline sales. - 3.
 Expand access to EV charging for multifamily and commercial properties. - 4.
-Reduce vehicle miles traveled (VMT) by 25% or an amount recommended by the Complete Streets Commission. - 5.
+Reduce vehicle miles traveled (VMT) by 25% or an amount recommended by the Complete Streets Commission - 5.
 Eliminate the use of fossil fuels from municipal operations. - 6.
 Develop a climate adaptation plan to protect the community from sea level rise and flooding.